adobe/alloy-samples/ajo/in-app-messages/README.md

 ## Key Observations
-### personalizationStorageEnabled
 Additionally, you can set `personalizationStorageEnabled` to true for the storage of the personalization content in the browser local storage.
-This will allow historical rule evaluation, for example show message only once or n number of times.
+This will allow historical rule evaluation, for example, show the message only once or n number of times.

-### when `personalizationStorageEnabled` set to true
+#### when `personalizationStorageEnabled` set to true
-in the sample example, _button1_ will trigger the rulesets evaluation using `evaluateRulesets` command. this will display the in-app message only once as the trigger is set to show the message only once.
+In the sample example, _button1_ will trigger the rulesets evaluation using evaluateRulesets command.
+This will display the in-app message only once as the trigger is set to show the message only once.

-_button2_ will trigger the rulesets evaluation using `evaluateRulesets` command and show the in-app message two times.
+_button2_ will trigger the rulesets evaluation using evaluateRulesets command and show the in-app message two times.

-_button3_ will trigger the rulesets evaluation using `evaluateRulesets` command and show the in-app message every time.
+_button3_ will trigger the rulesets evaluation using evaluateRulesets command and show the in-app message every time.

-### when `personalizationStorageEnabled` set to false
+#### when `personalizationStorageEnabled` set to false

-in the sample example, all the buttons will show the message every time without taking into account the trigger seeting.
+In the sample example, all the buttons will show the message every time without taking into account the trigger rule setting.
 ## Beyond the sample

 This sample app can serve as a starting point for you to experiment and learn more about Adobe Experience Platform.
 For example, you can change a few environment variables so the sample app pulls in content from your own AEP configuration.
 To do so, just open the `.env` file within the `ajo` folder and modify the variables.
 Restart the sample app, and you're ready to experiment using your own personalization content.